Orpius/SDK/docs/UserGuide/index.md

 **Space** – A workspace within an organization, similar to a project or repository.
 Spaces contain all the resources for a specific project, such as agents, tools, models, operations, and events.
 Each organization can have multiple spaces, and access is controlled through roles and permissions.

-# Getting started

-Before you can start working with Orpius, you will need:

-* **Orpius Client Application (Orpius Console)** – A lightweight desktop client for configuring everything from models to agents and tools.
-* **SDK for the Orpius platform** – Includes libraries that simplify integration into your applications, plus a sample application that shows you exactly how to get started.
-* **Access to Email server (System owners only)** – Because Orpius runs in your own private cloud, email handling is not provided as a shared service.
-An email server is required during initial setup so new users can verify their email addresses (a sending-only server is sufficient).
-It will also be used to send notifications or messages to team members.
-In addition, we have future plans to introduce email driven events.
-* **Access to your own LLM provider** – Orpius connects to AI models you choose whether hosted on-premises or in the cloud.
-It currently supports OpenAI and Azure OpenAI, with more providers to follow.

-## How it works:

-1. **Configure** – Define your models, agents, events, and operations in the Orpius Console.
-(Operations are the chat entry points (AI assistants) through which your systems or users interact with your agents.)
-2. **Integrate with your system** – Add the SDK libraries to your application, and by coping and pasting the credentials from Orpius client to your application, embed the AI assistant directly into your application.
-3. **Execute** – The AI assistant can now call your server-side tools.
-The Orpius Server runs them and manages orchestration, integration, state, storage, and security.

 # Installing the Client Application

 The Orpius Console is a lightweight desktop client that connects directly to the Orpius infrastructure.

-To get started, you’ll receive a message from us containing:
+To get started, you'll receive a message from us containing:

 1. A link to download the **Orpius Console**.
 2. The Orpius Server URL.
 3. Your Access Key (System owners only).

 Follow these steps:

-1. Open the download link and click Download Orpius Console.
+1. Open the download link and click **Download Orpius Console**.
 2. Run the installer after the file finishes downloading.
 3. Once installation is complete, launch the Orpius Console.
-4. Enter the Server URL into the field provided.
+4. Enter the **Server URL** into the field provided.
-5. Enter the Access Key (System owners only).
+5. Enter the **Access Key** (System owners only).

 # Setting up Orpius for the first time

 ## Setting up email server (System owners only)

-During first-time setup, you’ll be prompted to enter your email server details.
+During first-time setup, you'll be prompted to enter your email server details.
 The email server is used by Orpius to handle email requests such as sending messages to team members.
 Setting up the email server as part of the initial setup is a required step because it allows new users to verify their email address.

 Enter your email server details.
 You can update this information later in **System Settings**.

 ## Creating an user account

 Every Orpius user creates and signs into a user account.

-During the first time setup, you’ll be prompted to create your account.
+During the first time setup, you'll be prompted to create your account.

 * Enter your account **Username**, **Email**, **Given Name**, **Surname** and **Password** into the fields provided.

-**Note:** At present, account information can’t be changed after your account is created.
+**Note:** At present, account information can't be changed after your account is created.
 Options to update these details will be available in an upcoming version.

-You’ll receive a confirmation email from the system address you configured during email server setup (e.g. noreply@yourdomain.com) containing a code.
+You'll receive a confirmation email from the system address you configured during email server setup (e.g. noreply@yourdomain.com) containing a code.

 If you see an error message, click **Previous** and check that your email address and email server information are correct.

-## Managing Limits and Restrictions (System owners only)
+## Managing System Settings and Limits (System Owners only)

-Email, Event Server Port.
-Organization user count, Organization, Appliation Iferencing, Workflow
+System Owners can manage key configurations and restrictions in the **System Settings**.

+Key areas include:

+* Email - Change the settings you configured when first setting up the system.

+* SMTP Event Server Port – Specify the port used by the Orpius SMTP server for incoming email notification.

+* Organisation – Set the maximum number of users and administrator users allowed in an organisation.

+* Application - Restrict new users to those from within your organisation.
+Set limits for cache item lifespan, refresh token lifespan, and timeouts.

+* Inferencing – Manage limits on inferencing operations.

+* Workflow – Control limits related to workflow execution and activity processing.

 # First Launch

-After the initial setup is completed, Orpius opens in the Spaces view.
-Each user begins with an auto-generated default Space.
-For more details on creating and managing Spaces, see Spaces.
+After completing the initial setup, Orpius opens in the Organisation view, where you can see a list of the Spaces you belong to.
+Each user begins with a default Space that is created automatically.
+For more details on creating and managing Spaces, see [`Spaces`](#spaces).

 # Spaces

 A space is your working area inside the Orpius Console.
 Each space keeps everything related to a project or team in one place.
 You can also invite members (inside or outside your organization) to collaborate in a space.
 Members can be invited into a space and granted access through roles.

-Your Spaces are listed on the Space View page, where you can:
+Your Spaces are listed on the Organization View page, where you can:

 * **Open** an existing space
 * **Create** a new space
 * **Delete** a space

 Within a Space, you can:

 * View notifications
 * View and manage scheduled tasks
 * Upload and download files to and from your isolated storage